palmerwenzel/deep-research-brainlift/docs/user-flow.md

   - The direct module approach allows for efficient, asynchronous function calls to the research engine.

 - **Iterative Research Process:**
-  - The deep research module conducts iterative and recursive searches using self-hosted services (e.g., Firecrawl and Searxing).
+  - The deep research module conducts iterative and recursive searches using self-hosted services (e.g., Firecrawl and Searxng).
   - The process aggregates insights from various sources and continuously validates emerging data.

 - **Progress Updates:**